android/permissions-samples/DataAccessAuditingKotlin/README.md

 Android 11 introduces data access auditing.
 By having insights from this process, you can better identify and rectify potentially unexpected data access.

-Your app can register an instance of AppOpsManager.OnOpNotedCallback, which can perform actions each time one of the following events occurs:
+Your app can register an instance of `AppOpsManager.OnOpNotedCallback`, which can perform actions each time one of the following events occurs:

 - Your app's code accesses private data.
 To help you determine which logical part of your app invoked the event, you can audit data access by feature.